angulardart/angular/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to *use* Angular, please direct them to the [Dart Web Group][web-group] discussion list or [Stack Overflow][stack-overflow].
+If you have questions about how to *use* AngularDart, please direct them to the [Dart Web Group][web-group] discussion list or [Stack Overflow][stack-overflow].

 ## <a name="issue"></a> Found an Issue?